-SOC 325 Topics in Criminal Justice/Criminology
+SOC/CJ 325 Topics in Criminal Justice/Criminology

 This class is designed to offer variable topics in the field of criminology or criminal justice.
 Topics will go in depth on a particular topic to expand knowledge and skill in this specific area.
 Further description will be given for individual topics.
 This class may be repeated with different topics.
-Same as CJ 325.